minsuukim/minsuukim.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-*Note: Starting in March 2025, I will be joining <a href="https://yoshuabengio.org/">Prof. Yoshua Bengio</a>'s group at the Mila - Quebec AI Institute as a postdoctoral researcher.*
+*Note: Starting in March 2025, I will be joining <a href="https://yoshuabengio.org/">Yoshua Bengio</a>'s group at the Mila - Quebec AI Institute as a postdoctoral researcher.*

-I’m a Ph.D. candidate at KAIST, where I am advised by <a href="http://silab.kaist.ac.kr/our-team/">Prof. Jinkyoo Park</a>.
+I’m a Ph.D. candidate at KAIST, where I am advised by <a href="http://silab.kaist.ac.kr/our-team/">Jinkyoo Park</a>.
 I also have been closely collaborating with <a href="https://sites.google.com/view/sungsooahn0215/home">Prof. Sungsoo Ahn</a>'s group at POSTECH since 2022.

-I am working as a collaborative researcher at <a href="https://yoshuabengio.org/">Prof. Yoshua Bengio</a>'s group at the Mila - Quebec AI Institute from October 2023 to February 2025.
+I am working as a collaborative researcher at <a href="https://yoshuabengio.org/">Yoshua Bengio</a>'s group at the Mila - Quebec AI Institute from October 2023 to February 2025.
 During this period, I have been fortunate to collaborate with many researchers such as <a href="https://folinoid.com/">Emmanuel Bengio</a>, <a href="https://malkin1729.github.io/">Nikolay Malkin</a>, <a href="https://seanie12.github.io/">Seanie Lee</a>, <a href="https://mj10.github.io/">Moksh Jain</a>, <a href="https://hyperpotatoneo.github.io/">Siddarth Venkatraman</a>, and <a href="https://zdhnarsil.github.io/">Dinghuai Zhang</a>, among many others.

 I'm eager to study and investigate deep learning and machine learning methods (e.g., deep reinforcement learning, generative modelling, amortized inference) for exploring discrete, combinatorial, structured space.